 We are currently conducting the Phase 2 portion of this study.
 A total of 13 adolescent STGD1 patients were enrolled in the Phase 2 portion of the Phase 1b/2 study.
-As of the date of this prospectus, all 13 patients have received at least 6 months of treatment and completed the scheduled assessments at the first 6 month interval.
-Change in BCVA (ETDRS letter score) and FAF imaging results at 6-months are compared to the baseline measurements at the start of Phase 2.
-The preliminary data shows that 8 of the 13 patients (or 61.5%) recorded a gain in BCVA (ETDRS letter score) in at least one eye, including 2 patients who recorded a gain in BCVA in both eyes.
-The average BCVA from the 13 patients was an average loss of 2.8 letters in the right eye, and an average gain of 1.9 letters in the left eye.
-On FAF retinal imaging, 8 of the 13 patients (or 61.5%) had a reduction or no change in their QDAF area size in at least one eye, including 5 patients who had a reduction or no change in QDAF area size in both eyes.
-There was an average gain in QDAF area in the right eye of 0.2 ± 0.09 mm2 (Mean \pm SEM) and in the left eye of 0.1 ± 0.09 mm2 (Mean \pm SEM).
-While 12 of the 13 patients had no DDAF lesion measured at the start of Phase 2 and at 6-months, 1 of the 13 patients had a DDAF lesion growth of 0.3mm2 in both eyes during the 6-month period.
-On SD-OCT imaging, a gradual thinning with an average of approximately 7 to 10 microns (on total retinal thickness by ETDRS regions) was observed in both eyes.
-In the Ellipsoid Zone (EZ), an average increase in defect width of 0.26mm in the right eye and 0.61mm in the left eye were observed.
-However, 6 patients had a reduction in EZ defect width in at least 1 eye (including 3 patients in both eyes).
-Additional interim data read-outs will be captured at Months 12, 15, 18 and 21, and a final data read-out will be captured at Month 24.
+As of the date of this prospectus, 11 of the 13 patients have received 6 months of treatment and completed the scheduled assessments at the first 6 month interval.
+Change in BCVA (EDTRS score) and FAF imaging results at 6-months are compared to the baseline measurements at the start of Phase 2.
+The preliminary data shows that 7 of the 11 patients (or 63.6%) recorded a gain in BCVA (EDTRS score) in at least one eye, including 2 patients who recorded a gain in BCVA in both eyes.
+The average BCVA from the 11 evaluable patients was an average loss of 1.5 letters in the right eye, and an average gain of 2.3 letters in the left eye.
+On FAF retinal imaging, 6 of the 11 patients (or 54.5%) had a reduction or no change in their QDAF area size in at least one eye, including 4 patients who had a reduction or no change in QDAF area size in both eyes.
+There was an average gain in QDAF area in the right eye of $0.3 \pm 0.11 \text{mm}^2$ (Mean \pm SEM) and in the left eye of $0.1 \pm 0.11 \text{mm}^2$ (Mean \pm SEM).
+While 10 of the 11 patients had no DDAF lesion measured at the start of Phase 2 and at 6-months, 1 of the 11 patients had a DDAF lesion growth of 0.3mm^2 in both eyes during the 6-month period.
+Additional interim data read-outs will be captured every 6 months hereafter.

-Phase 1b Safety Results
+Safety Results

-The preliminary safety results of the Phase 1b study shows that the only drug-related adverse events reported were DDA (i.e., a delay in the time required to adjust to a dimly lit environment), and xanthopsia/chromatopsia (i.e., a transient color tint in the field of vision), both reported by 7 of the 11 patients (or 63.6%), and night vision impairment, reported by 1 of 11 patient (or 9.1%), and were all graded as mild.
-All of these adverse events were resolved with the cessation of treatment at the end of the Phase 1b study.

-Reports of transient DDA, night vision impairment, and xanthopsia/chromatopsia were anticipated and are consistent with the mechanism of LBS-008 action.
-It is notable that the majority of DDA cases required confirmation by laboratory measure (dark adaptometry) as many subjects were asymptomatic.
-No deaths nor serious or severe adverse events were reported.
-In addition, there were no clinically significant findings related to vital signs, physical exams, or ECGs.
+The preliminary safety results of the Phase 1b portion shows that only drug-related adverse events reported were DDA (i.e., a delay in the time required to adjust to dim) and xanthopsia (i.e., a transient yellow hue in the field of vision), both reported by 7 of the 11 patients (or 63.6%), and night vision impairment, reported by 1 of the 11 patients (or 9.1%), and were all graded as mild.
+All drug-related adverse events reported were mild in severity, and most frequently reported adverse events that is attributed to LBS-008 treatment are asymptomatic DDA and transient mild xanthopsia.
+Reports of transient DDA/night vision impairment and xanthopsia were anticipated and are consistent with LBS-008's mechanism of action.
+It is notable that in most incidences of DDA, it was confirmed by laboratory measure (dark adaptometry) as the majority of subjects were asymptomatic.
+No deaths or serious or severe TEAEs were reported.
+In addition, there were no clinically significant findings in relation to vital signs, physical exams, or ECGs.

-Adverse Events Severity to Drug (#Patients) % Recovered % On-going Xanthopsia/Chromatopsia Mild Definitely Related 7/11 7/7 (100%) 0/7 Delayed Dark Adaptation (DDA) Mild Definitely Related 7/11 7/7 (100%) 0/7 Night Vision Impairment Mild Definitely Related 1/11 1/1 (100%) 0/1
+Adverse Events Severity Frequency (#Patients)

+Xanthopsia Mild 7/11

+Delayed Dark Adaptation Mild 7/11

+Night Vision Impairment Mild 1/11